Josh Philippi - St Petersburg, FL

 Josh Philippi (Techswan) began hooping in 2015 while away at college.
-Crediting hooping to bringing him out a dark time in his life, he brings both beauty and skill to the art.
+Crediting hooping to bringing him out of a dark time in his life, he brings both beauty and skill to the art.
 He's a teacher and a performer, always encouraging others to do their best, try their best, and not be overwhelmed with the hoop.
 He sees the beauty in others and strives to help you see it too.
-He teaches over Skype, in person, or at many of the hoop retreats scheduled for the year.
-Catch him on IG for one of his amazing tutorials!
+He has taught in person, online, and at many of the hoop retreats around the US and internationally.

 q & a